oleg-wx/translate/README.md

 # Simply Translate
 Simplest translations for JS.
-Consider it even more as a mapper of keys to values, this is not AI or something... :)
+Consider it even more as a object mapper, a Dictionary, not translation AI or Bot or something... :)

 ### Install
 ```javascript